 Founded over 80 years ago by an immigrant Italian fisherman named Frank Randazzo, this seafood paradise is still run by the family.

-You can get everything from vongole (clams) to scorfano (a spiny fish used in stews.
-They even carry California sea urchin when it's in season.
+You can get everything from vongole (clams) to scorfano (a spiny fish used in stews).
+They even carry California sea urchins when it's in season.
 They also serve oysters outside.

 One word: breadsticks.
 Over 80 years ago, founders Gennaro and Vincenza opened this traditional Italian bread and biscuits shop and today their grandsons still bake the best breadsticks in town.

 This shop opened in 1925 and has been drawing in customers for almost a century with its enticing Italian desserts like cannoli and homemade Italian ice.

 The selection is vast and sure to please everyone.

 What pleases us the most?
 The flaky sfogliatelle.
 Do not leave Arthur Avenue without trying one.

 One of many Italian-Americans to leave Little Italy for the Bronx was Don Pasquale Egidio, who moved his shop to Arthur Avenue in 1912.

 Egidio sells homemade Italian pastries, fruit tarts, biscotti, cannoli, cookies, and cakes.